 PSY 610/620 Seminars in Selected Topics: Cognition (must be approved in advance by the Area Head)

 Sign up for the following sequence each year (required of all students):

 PSY 584 Experimental Colloquium II

 The Cognitive Science Area also requires submission of a First-Year Research Paper requiring data collection and analysis.
-This paper must be submitted to the advisor and area head at the end of the second semester of graduate study.
+This paper must be submitted to the advisor and second reader at the end of the second semester of graduate study.

-Complete the following courses (required of all Integrative Neuroscience Area students):
+Complete the three following courses (required of all Integrative Neuroscience Area students):

 PSY 561 Cognitive and Behavioral Neuroscience I